ofnote/tsalib/README.md

 # Tensor Shape Annotations Library (tsalib)

 Writing deep learning programs which manipulate multi-dimensional tensors (`numpy`, `pytorch`, `keras`, `tensorflow`, ...) requires you to carefully keep track of shapes of matrices/tensors.
 The Tensor Shape Annotation (TSA) library enables you to write first-class, library-independent, **symbolic** shapes over **dimension variables**.
 These symbolic annotations enable us to write defensive *shape assertions* as well as write more *fluent* shape *transformations* and tensor *operations*.
-Using TSAs enhances code clarity, accelerates debugging and improves overall developer productivity when writing tensor programs.
+Using TSAs enhances code clarity, accelerates debugging.
+TSAs expose the typically *invisible* tensor dimension names, leading to improved productivity across the board.

 Detailed article [here](https://medium.com/@ekshakhs/introducing-tensor-shape-annotation-library-tsalib-963b5b13c35b).

 See Changelog [here](#change-log).

 ## Introduction

- Carrying around the tensor shapes in your head gets increasingly hard as programs become more complex, e.g., reshaping before a `matmult`, examining/modifying deep pre-trained architectures (`resnet`, `densenet`, `elmo`), designing new kinds of `attention` mechanisms (`multi-head attention`) or when creating a new `RNN` cell.
+ Carrying around the tensor shapes in your head gets increasingly hard as programs become more complex, e.g., reshaping before a `matmult`, figuring out `RNN` output shapes, examining/modifying deep pre-trained architectures (`resnet`, `densenet`, `elmo`), designing new kinds of `attention` mechanisms (`multi-head attention`).
 There is no principled way of shape specification and tracking inside code -- most developers resort to writing adhoc comments embedded in code to keep track of tensor shapes (see code from [google-research/bert](https://github.com/google-research/bert/blob/a21d4848ec33eca7d53dd68710f04c4a4cc4be50/modeling.py#L664)).

 `tsalib` comes to our rescue here.
-It allows you to write symbolic shape expressions over dimension variables describing the shape of tensor variables.
+It allows you to write symbolic shape expressions over dimension variables describing tensor variable shapes.
 These expressions can be used in multiple ways:
 - as first-class annotations of tensor variables,
 - to write `symbolic` shape `assert`ions and tensor constructors
 - to specify shape transformations (`reshape`, `permute`, `expand`) succinctly.

-TSAs expose the typically *invisible* tensor shape types, leading to improved productivity across the board.

 Shape annotations/assertions turn out to be useful in many ways.
 * Quickly verify the variable shapes when writing new transformations or modifying existing modules.